zemawi/Solar_Radiation-week0/README.md

-# Solar Challenge Week 1
+Solar Challenge Week 0

-This repository contains the work for the first week's solar data discovery challenge.
+This repository contains the work for the zero week's solar data discovery challenge.

 ## Environment Setup